P-371/ASDML.NET.Legacy/SPEC.md

 window.OkButton = button;
 ```

-Non-primitive *properties* are like primitives, but in place of the primitive value, a group is written:
+Non-primitive *properties* are like primitives, but in place the primitive value, a *group* is written:

 ``` asdml
 Window {